fasolens/Scheduler/README.md

   * resource   (a node, with a node/resource id)
   * user       (a user, with a user id)
   * experiment (the definition of a task to be run on one or more nodes, with id)
-  * schedule   (the n:m mapping of experiments to nodes, with id, start and stop time)
+  * schedules  (the n:m mapping of experiments to nodes, with id, start and stop time)

 #### Access levels:
 '#' is a placeholder for a node, task, user or scheduling id